 Ostrava is again helping small businesses overcome the COVID crisis

 Similarly to last year, the City of Ostrava is now offering a one-off payment to help businesses overcome the difficulties caused by the current government restrictions that were introduced to slow the spread of the COVID virus.
 The financial assistance package was approved by the City Council earlier today.
 All small businesses operating within Ostrava are eligible for the assistance, provided that the restrictions that came into effect on 27 December 2020 have either forced them to close completely or have substantially restricted their ability to operate.
-Applications for the assistance (a one-off payment of 20 000 CZK) can be submitted from Monday 18 January 2021.
+Applications for the assistance (a one-off payment of 20 000 CZK) can be submitted from Monday 18 January until Sunday 7 February 2021.

 For English speaking individuals: at Ostrava Expat Centre they will be happy to help you fill out the application.
 You can contact them at email@example.com, via Messenger on the Facebook page, or in person during opening hours at Českobratrská street 1888/14.

 Ostrava’s Mayor Tomáš Macura gave more details: “We are aware that we can’t compensate for all the losses suffered by businesses – we simply don’t have the financial power to do so.
 However, we are also acutely aware that behind small businesses there are individual people – people whose restaurants, cafés, shops and various other services help to make Ostrava what it is, as well as representing the bedrock of our city’s economy.
 And of course those individual people have families, who have also been hit hard by the current situation.
 We want to send a clear message to them – we’re standing by you in these tough times.
 So we’re following in our footsteps from last year, when this quick and simple form of financial assistance proved very successful.
 The City is offering this assistance package despite the fact that our tax revenue has fallen compared with last year.
 We have allocated 40 million CZK to the programme, which will reach up to two thousand applicants.”